ramumarrp77/github-commit-final-check/README.md

 ## Dependencies
 - `langgraph==0.2.53`
 - `streamlit`
+- `tempfile`
+- `os`
+- `typing`
-- `PyPDF2`
+- `langchain_openai`
 - `langchain_community`
 - `langchain`
-- `langchain_openai`
-- `langchain_core`
-- `langchain.prompts`
-- `typing_extensions`
-- `tempfile`
-- `logging`
-- `dataclasses`
-- `os`
-- `pathlib`
+- `chromadb`

 ## Configuration Instructions
-1. Open the application in your web browser (usually at `http://localhost:8501`).
-2. In the sidebar, enter your OpenAI API key to enable the agent\'s capabilities.
+- To use the application, you will need an OpenAI API key.
+Enter your API key in the sidebar of the Streamlit application to enable the agent's functionality.

 ## Usage Examples
-1. **Upload PDF Documents**: Click on the file uploader to select and upload your PDF documents.
+1. **Upload PDF Documents**: Use the file uploader in the sidebar to upload one or more PDF documents.
-2. **Ask Questions**: Enter your question in the provided text input and click "Process PDFs" to retrieve relevant information.
+2. **Ask Questions**: After processing the PDFs, enter your question in the provided text input field to retrieve relevant information.
-3. **View Responses**: The agent will display the generated response along with citations from the uploaded documents.
+3. **View Responses**: The application will display the generated response along with citations for the sources used.

 ## Troubleshooting Tips
+- Ensure that your OpenAI API key is valid and entered correctly.
-- If you encounter issues with PDF processing, ensure that the files are not corrupted and are in the correct format.
+- If you encounter issues with PDF processing, check the format and content of the uploaded PDFs.
-- Make sure your OpenAI API key is valid and has the necessary permissions.
-- Check the console for any error messages that may indicate what went wrong during processing or querying.
+- For any errors during execution, refer to the console output for debugging information.

 This README provides a comprehensive overview of the LangGraph PDF-Based RAG Agent, guiding users through setup, usage, and troubleshooting.